 A Curious Feeling

 Check out more of Maggie Taylor's spectacular works here.

 Welcome to Live Beautifully.
-I'm a licensed interior designer and principal of M. E. Beck Design, Inc. Follow along as I post about my interior design business, current design projects and things that inspire me.
+I'm a licensed interior designer and principal of M. E. Beck Design, Inc. Follow along as I post about my interior design business, current design projects, my family, my travels and things that inspire me.
 My hope is that you might be inspired as well.
 Thanks for visiting!